Does High Gloss Paint Need an Undercoat?

 If You Are Drastically Changing the Color

 Priming is necessary when switching from a very dark to a very light color or from one vivid hue to another.
 Heavily saturated paint colors can show through paler, lighter shades.
-Priming these colors first means you won’t need several coats of paint later to cover them up.
+Priming these colors first means you won’t need several coats of paint to cover them up.

 High gloss paint contractor in New York